cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. method:: makeRests(refStreamOrTimeRange=None, inPlace=True)

             Given a Stream with an offset not equal to zero, fill with one Rest preeceding this offset.
 If `refStreamOrTimeRange` is provided as a Stream, this Stream is used to get min and max offsets.
 If a list is provided, the list assumed to provide minimum and maximum offsets.
 Rests will be added to fill all time defined within refStream.
-If `inPlace` is True, this is done in-place; if `inPlace` is False, this returns a modified deep copy.
+If `inPlace` is True, this is done in-place; if `inPlace` is False, this returns a modified deepcopy.

             >>> a = Stream()
             >>> a.insert(20, note.Note())